 |Stability||Refrigerated 3 days, frozen at -20C 3 months.|

 |Turn around times||Test is run Tuesday and Friday.
 Turnaround time: 7-10 days|

 |Additional information||Use only to evaluate suspected abnormal fibrinogen.

 If an abnormal fibrinogen is suspected, a functional fibrinogen and immunologic fibrinogen (fibrinogen, antigenic) must be run on the same sample.
 Therefore, if only a fibrinogen antigen is ordered, a functional fibrinogen will be automatically added and separately charged.
 The Fibrinogen antigen will only be performed if the Functional Fibrinogen is low.
 If the Functional Fibrinogen is normal, then the Fibrinogen antigen will be cancelled with the notation: Test Not Indicated.
-In the rare circumstance in which the functional fibrinogen is normal and an assessment for dysfibrinogenemia is nevertheless essential, please contact the hematology laboratory at 353-1747 to request that the immunologic fibrinogen be performed.
+In the rare circumstance in which the functional fibrinogen is normal and an assessment for dysfibrinogenemia is nevertheless essential, please contact the hematology laboratory (Parnassus: 3-1747, Mission Bay: call 6-0194) to request that the immunologic fibrinogen be performed.

 Rare individuals have a bleeding diathesis or a thrombotic tendency due to the presence of an abnormal fibrinogen (dysfibrinogenemia).
 This is most commonly hereditary, but dysfibrinogenemia with a bleeding tendency can be acquired in liver disease.
 Performing functional fibrinogen and immunologic fibrinogen on a plasma sample permits diagnosis of dysfibrinogenemia.
 Thrombin time and reptilase time are not necessary for diagnosis of dysfibrinogenemia.